 Children are given a problem or stimulus to discuss.
 This gives the teachers opportunity to formatively assess pupils’ understanding and thus, adapt the lesson where necessary.

 Structure and Model

-The teachers model (or sometimes other children will take the lead and model) new skills or their thinking and reasoning relating to problems.
+The teachers model and teach skills or their thinking and reasoning, relating to problems.
 This part of the session allows the children to work practically, engage in discussions and address misconceptions.
 Again, formative assessment will happen throughout this section and will give the teacher an understanding of who needs further support or challenge during the independent section.

 Apply (Intelligent Practice)

 Children will work independently or in groups on the same task, where possible.
 Support will be available from a teacher or TA (in guided groups when needed), and concrete or pictorial resources will be available for children to access, whenever they need them.
 For challenge, there is always an opportunity to stretch children though carefully planned questioning, encouraging them to develop an argument, justification or proof using mathematical language, allowing for depth.
 Children present their work in their books and are encouraged to do so in a way which is helpful to them.

 For children who are working significantly lower than age-related expectations, there will be work taught at an appropriate level, giving them the chance to learn new concepts and then the opportunity for them to apply them independently.